Maroonbook

-The Maroonbook is a system of legal citation that is intended to be simpler and more straightforward than the more widely used Bluebook.
-It was developed at the University of Chicago and is the citation system for the University of Chicago Law Review.
+The Maroonbook is a system of legal citation that intends to be simpler and more straightforward than the more widely used Bluebook.
+It was developed at the University of Chicago, and is the citation system for the University of Chicago Law Review.
 As a simplified and modernized citation method, it tends to be closer to the Oxford Standard for Citation of Legal Authorities in its conventions.

 Conventions

 The Maroonbook gives the following examples: